At the 2021 AGM the following Committee Members were elected:

 |Pamela Mills||Susie Thompson|

-Central Craft is a not for profit member organisation based in Alice Springs that supports and promotes traditional and contemporary craft and design practice in Central Australia.
+Central Craft is a not-for-profit members organisation based in Alice Springs that supports and promotes traditional and contemporary craft and design practice in Central Australia.

 In 2024, we celebrate our 50th Anniversary as part of Territory Craft.
-As one of the longest standing arts organisation in Central Australia we provide advocacy and support, promotion, professional development opportunities as well providing as access to workshop facilities, equipment, a group meeting space, a retail outlet and gallery space for craftspeople.
+As one of the longest standing arts organisations in Central Australia we provide advocacy and support, promotion, professional development opportunities as well as providing as access to workshop facilities, equipment, a group meeting space, a retail outlet, and gallery space for craftspeople.

 In 2022, Central Craft will be hosting The Australian Ceramic Triennale to come to Alice Springs which will expose our organisation to a national and international audience, and place Central Australia well and truly in the centre of the craft landscape in Australia; positioning us well to attract potential artists in residence and workshop facilitators.

-Central Craft is a hub where designers, artists and craftspeople come together to create, play, explore, discover and/or weave raw materials transforming them into functional or decorative final products.
-Central Craft has a well-equipped studio including pottery equipment with a gas and electric kiln, glass kiln, printing press, screen printing equipment, weaving looms, spinning wheels, sewing machines and overlockers, jewellery making equipment, dye lab with gas burners, dark room and photography equipment and a lapidary/gem club.
+Central Craft is a hub where designers, artists, and craftspeople come together to create, play, explore, discover and/or weave raw materials transforming them into functional or decorative final products.
+Central Craft has a well-equipped studio including pottery equipment with a gas and electric kiln, glass kiln, printing press, screen printing equipment, weaving looms, spinning wheels, sewing machines and overlockers, jewellery making equipment, dye lab with gas burners and a lapidary/gem club.

 Central Craft offers workshops and other activities that enrich lives and encourages community participation and social inclusion.
 People from all walks of life including people from non-English speaking backgrounds, Indigenous people, people with disabilities, people with mental illness, and older people are welcomed at Central Craft and are encouraged to learn new skills and form friendships and connections to keep them engaged in our community.